kevinlin/ai-sdlc-playbook/docs/workflow/feature-based-development/03-technical-specification.md

+---
+description: This section provides a structured approach to creating detailed technical specifications for an AI-powered development workflow.
+Technical specifications define how the system will be implemented, focusing on data models, API endpoints, backend architecture, and technical implementation details.
+---

 # 3. Technical Specification

 This section provides a structured approach to creating detailed technical specifications for an AI-powered development workflow.
 Technical specifications define how the system will be implemented, focusing on data models, API endpoints, backend architecture, and technical implementation details.